hortfrancis/hollow-function-documentation/README.md

 - Requires careful error handling and validation to manage and interpret the AI responses effectively.
 - Conventional testing libraries may not be suited to output from language models.
 - API endpoint specifications can change across version releases.

-**Conclusion:**

-The Hollow Function pattern embodies a modern approach to integrating advanced AI capabilities into software applications.
-By abstracting AI interactions into function calls, it allows developers to leverage AIaaS with greater ease and flexibility, fitting seamlessly into a range of software architectures and paradigms.